bayonato89/reproducibility_next_day_california/README.md

 ```

 ## Forecast database
 Forecast files, in HDF5 format, are freely available under the open access Creative license on [Zenodo](https://zenodo.org/records/15076187) and via the [CSEP website](https://cseptesting.org/grid-based-forecasts/).
-However, given the large size of this database (over 65TB), we provide preprocessed input files, which can be found in the `preprocessed_inputs` folder.
+However, given the large size of this database (over 65TB), I provide preprocessed input files, which can be found in the `preprocessed_inputs` folder.

-Shall the user wishes to download the forecast database, they do so via:
+Shall the user wishes to download the forecast database from Zenodo, they can do so via:

 ```
 pip3 install zenodo_get